vijaykeswani/Fair-Max-Entropy-Distributions/README.md

 This repository contains code for constructing and evaluating unbiased maximum-entropy distributions from biased datasets.

 The goal of constructing such distributions is to debias data from real-world sources.
-In this repo, examples of evaluation with respect to Compas recidivism data and Adult income data are given.
+In this repository, examples of evaluation with respect to Compas recidivism data and Adult income data are given.
 The package requirements are provided in the requirements.txt file.

 ### Examples